docsforadobe/after-effects-scripting-guide/docs/other/viewer.md

 #### Description

-When true, indicates if the viewer panel is focused, and thereby frontmost.
+When `true`, indicates if the viewer panel is focused, and thereby frontmost.

 #### Type